 Do you spend a big chunk of time creating your Amazon product listing?
 How much time do you spend ensuring it is optimized after this?

 It’s no secret that having a powerful product listing is important.
 But this isn’t just a one-time investment.
+After you’ve implemented these quick Amazon ranking hacks it’s time to take the next step!

 We’re analyzing the product listing for Jungle Stix which has generates $260,000 in sales.